TBD54566975/developer.tbd.website/site/docs/web5/learn/protocols.md

 ## Defining a Protocol

-We know the key words for defining protocols - `types`, `structure`, and `actions` - as well as our data and permissions schemas.
+We know the key words for defining protocols - `published`, `types`, `structure`, and `actions` - as well as our data and permissions schemas.
 So our protocol would look this:

 ```json
 {